 The Nature Conservancy

-Meredeth Winter is a senior philanthropy program advisor at The Nature Conservancy, having celebrated her 15 anniversary with the organization in 2012.
+Meredeth Winter is a senior development program advisor at The Nature Conservancy, having celebrated her 15th anniversary with the organization in 2012.
 Over the years she has held a variety of positions in fundraising, both out-the-door and on the fundraising operations side in annual giving, database support and training, gift and bio records and advancement services management.
 Throughout her tenure she has focused on organizational design, streamlining processes and systems, team building and fostering collaboration in a geographically distributed organization.
 A strong advancement services team is critically important for the Conservancy with its 60 fundraising offices across 35 countries, more than 300 fundraisers and database of well over 4 million records.

-Winter is a board member of the Association of Advancement Services Professionals, currently in her second term and serving as vice president.
+Winter is immediate past president of the Association of Advancement Services Professionals.
 She holds a bachelor's degree from Dartmouth College in French and Russian language and literature, and a master's degree from Tufts University in applied child development.